webbhm/OpenAg_MVP_UI/README.md

 ## Setup

 ### Configure the server:
    - You want the server to start every time the Raspberry is re-booted or plugged in;therefore, you want to add this script to a start up file.
-See the [instructions here](https://www.raspberrypi.org/documentation/linux/usage/rc-local.md) for adding this shell script to the /etc/rc.local file.
+See the [instructions here](https://www.raspberrypi.org/documentation/linux/usage/rc-local.md) for adding this shell script to the /etc/rc.local filehttps://www.maketecheasier.com/run-bash-commands-background-linux/), and [here](https://www.maketecheasier.com/run-bash-commands-background-linux/) for running background.

 ```nohup bash startServer.sh &>/dev/null &```